kavia-common/uttar-pradesh-tourism-project-monitoring-system-40481-40495/project_monitoring_frontend/README.md

 npm install
 npm start
 ```
-By default, the app runs at http://localhost:3000 with SSR static hosting handled by Express when built.
+By default, the app runs at http://localhost:3000.

 ## API base URL configuration
 The app reads API base URL from a global window variable when running in the browser:
 - window.__APP_API_BASE_URL__ (set by hosting environment, optional)
-If not set, it defaults to '/api'.
-Configure your reverse proxy accordingly or inject the variable in index.html before the Angular bundle.
+If not set:
+- dev default: http://localhost:3001/api (backend should expose /api)
+- prod default: /api (assumes reverse proxy)

+You can also hardcode environment.ts during local development if needed.

 ## Authentication
 - JWT access token is stored in localStorage (keys: pm_access_token, pm_refresh_token).